-9th District Court Service Unit provides domestic and delinquent intake services, juvenile probation, and parole services to the two cities of Poquoson and Williamsburg, and nine counties of Charles City, Gloucester, King and Queen, King William, Mathews, Middlesex, New Kent, James City, and York.
+The 9th District Court Service Unit provides domestic and delinquent intake services, juvenile probation, and parole services to the two cities of Poquoson and Williamsburg, and nine counties of Charles City, Gloucester, King and Queen, King William, Mathews, Middlesex, New Kent, James City, and York.
 We partner with York County Juvenile Service and Community Connections and the Middle Peninsula Northern Neck Community Service Board to provide an array of community-based and behavioral health services.

 After 4:00 P.M.

 For youth on probation and parole, court service unit staff have access to a variety of contracted services including assessments and evaluations, individual therapy, family therapy, substance abuse treatment, and therapy for youth with sexualized behaviors, and life skills coaching.
 A directory of those services is available at: http://vamap.evidencebasedassociates.com/csu.php?CSU9

 The Ninth District Court Service Unit offers placement opportunities for undergraduate and graduate level students.
 Students will be exposed to a wide variety of experiences in the juvenile justice system including intake processing, social history preparation, probation case management, direct care services, parole planning, and court procedure.
 A minimum of forty hours of orientation to the Juvenile Justice System in Virginia will be provided with additional formal training in specific areas of the above topics as the opportunities arise.
 This would include attending new probation officer orientation sponsored by the Department of Juvenile Justice Training Unit on space available.
 The Ninth District Court Service Unit consists of a district office in Williamsburg and four branch offices in Yorktown, Gloucester, New Kent and King William, which serves the eleven jurisdictions of the Ninth Judicial District.